Ghana: Operation Cold Chop and aftermath

 After the 2000 general election, John Kufuor of the New Patriotic Party became president of Ghana on 7 January 2001 and was re-elected in 2004, thus also serving two terms (the term limit) as president of Ghana and marking the first time under the fourth republic that power was transferred from one legitimately elected head of state and head of government to another.

-Nana Akufo-Addo, the ruling party candidate, was defeated in a very close 2008 general election by John Atta Mills of the National Democratic Congress.
+Nana Akufo-Addo, the ruling party candidate, was defeated in the 2008 general election by John Atta Mills of the National Democratic Congress.
 Mills died of natural causes and was succeeded by Vice President John Mahama on 24 July 2012.
 Following the 2012 general election, Mahama became president in his own right, and Ghana was described as a "stable democracy".
 As a result of the 2016 general election, Nana Akufo-Addo became president on 7 January 2017.
-He was re-elected after a tightly contested election in 2020.
-Akufo-Addo's presidency finished in January 2025, and John Mahama, the current president of Ghana, succeeded him.
+He was re-elected after the 2020 election.
+John Mahama is later the president after being elected again in 2024, by beating Mahamudu Bawumia by the 4th largest margin since 1992.

-To combat deforestation, on 11 June 2021 Ghana inaugurated Green Ghana Day, with the aim of planting five million trees.
+To combat deforestation, on 11 June 2021, Ghana inaugurated Green Ghana Day, with the aim of planting five million trees.